-Two-thirds of the project leaders reported one or more factors limiting the quality and impact of the research enabled by the infrastructure.
+Two-thirds of the researchers leading CFI-funded projects reported one or more factors limiting the quality and impact of the research enabled by the infrastructure.
 The most common factor reported was funding support for the direct costs of research.